robbyki/blog/content/Opinion/my-journey-away-from-vscode.md

 I've been working in Linux systems and vim for a long time and deciding to use Linux both for my personal machines as well as for my work is without a question the most consequential decision I've made in my career.
+If I were to sum up the major reason why using Linux has been a net positive despite the downsides of maintenance and troubleshooting that is inherently a part of being a Linux user, I would say that it's because it always forces me to stay low level and away from abstractions and as a very direct result, continually lets me exercise my systems and CLI muscles which have been applicable in countless scenarios and gives me the confidence to pretty much tackle any problem having to do with tooling and open source integrations.
 I am not going to sugar coat it, if you are another maniac who also likes to understand the deep layers of a system and is afflicted with not being happy unless you understand exactly how something works and then being able to fully customize it to your needs, then I'm very sorry and welcome to the club.
 There is without a doubt a unique kinship I have noticed among those of us who like to tinker and take full control to "rice" every bit of a workflow to achieve faster navigation and I think a lot of it has to do with the fact that we share a common trait when it comes to wrangling one's own environment not only because it minimizes context switching for your brain and allows you to combine thinking and doing as close to one another as possible but I would argue because it expresses who you are unlike anything else can.
-It's pretty incredible if you did a search on github for all of the different styles of configurations out there when it comes to vim settings and customization and I now have my own story of how and why I decided to build out my environment especially since the 0.5 release with built-in LSP features which has been absolutely a major game changer not just for me but for an entire community of text editors who like to be in control.
+It's pretty incredible if you did a search on GitHub for all of the different styles of configurations out there when it comes to vim settings and customization and I now have my own story of how and why I decided to build out my environment especially since the 0.5 release with built-in LSP features which has been absolutely a major game changer not just for me but for an entire community of folks who prefer to roll their own environment.

 If you've been programming long enough you probably have seen your share of tools and language wars and after a while you begin to realize the infinity of it all